Kovah/blog.kovah.de/content/en/2019/switching-from-rsa-to-ecdsa/index.md

 A more manual way, of course, is to manually login to the server and past the content of the public key into the authorized key file.

 _PS: Don't forget to add the new key to Github, Gitlab and similar services._

 ### Configure SSH to use your new key

 Last but not least: we want to tell SSH that it should use the new key by default.
 The main problem here is, that SSH assumes that you have an RSA key set and uses it if one was found.
 But we want to use our new fancy ECDSA key, and not some old RSA thingy.
- The most suitable way to do this, is to use the standard SSH config.
+The most suitable way to do this, is to use the SSH configuration file.
 In my opinion all other approaches are more hacks than solutions to make this work.
 If you don't already use the SSH config: it's the main configuration file for your local machine.
 It's usually located at `~/.ssh/config`.
 In that file you can specify either global settings which will then be applied to all SSH connections, or settings per host.
-You can also create aliases for your connections, to reduce something like `company_username@48.35.183.137` to `companyssh`.

 So, open the .ssh/config file now.
 At the very top, if not present already, add the following lines:

 ```
 Host *
     IdentityFile ~/.ssh/id_ecdsa
 ```

 The first line tells SSH to apply the next settings to all hosts, hence the wildcard *.
 The second line then sets the newly generated key `~/.ssh/id_ecdsa` as the new identity.
 That's it.
 There is nothing more to configure.
-Make sure that, when connecting to an old server that does not yet has the new key, add the `-i ~/.ssh/id_ecdsa` flag to your SSH command: `ssh ~/.ssh/id_ecdsa [username]@[some-old-server]`.
+Make sure that, when connecting to an old server that does not yet have the new key, add the `-i ~/.ssh/id_ecdsa` flag to your SSH command: `ssh ~/.ssh/id_ecdsa [username]@[some-old-server]`.

 _PS for all macOS users: to prevent macOS asking for the key passphrase every time you use the key, add `UseKeychain yes` to the global settings in your SSH config.
 Linux users may [use ssh-agent](https://askubuntu.com/questions/362280/enter-ssh-passphrase-once)._